leonlinsx/minimal-mistakes/_posts/2021-03-13-how-internet-happened.md

 ## Book review

 I read [How the internet happened](https://www.amazon.com/How-Internet-Happened-Netscape-iPhone/dp/1631493078 "how") by Brian McCullough recently, and it was a good read on the history of consumer internet.
-The book starts roughly around the origin of Mosaic, one of the first internet browsers, and goes up to Facebook and Iphones.
+The book starts around the origin of Mosaic (one of the first internet browsers), and goes up to Facebook and Iphones.
+Reading the founding stories of internet companies one chapter at a time, I was surprised by how similar many of the issues were vs today.

 Takeaways for me below, and longer notes follow:
 - Decreasing cost, increasing convenience leads to more creativity, self-expression, and hence stickiness